percwg/perc-wg/draft-jones-perc-private-media-framework/draft-jones-perc-private-media-framework.md

 Off-path attackers may try connecting to different PERC entities and send specifically crafted packets.
 A successful attacker might be able to get the MDD to forward such packets.
 If not making use of HBH authentication on the MDD, such an attack could only be detected in the receiving endpoints where the forged packets would finally be dropped.

 Another potential attack is a third party claiming to be an MDD, fooling endpoints in to sending packets to the false MDD instead of the correct one.
 The deceived sending endpoints could incorrectly assuming their packets have been delivered to endpoints when they in fact have not.
 Further, the false MDD may cascade to another legitimate MDD creating a false version of the real conference.

-This attack is mitigated since false MDD would not be authenticated by the KMF and be able tunnel the DTLS-SRTP signaling to/from the KMF.
-Since it cannot tunnel the DTLS-SRTP signaling, endpoints will not get the KEK and the conference will not go on.
-[TO DO: Include the exchange valid MDD certificates with the KMF in this doc or not?]
+This attack can be mitigated by the false MDD not being authenticated by the KMF during PERC Tunnel establishment.
+Without the tunnel in place, endpoints will not establish secure associations with the KMF and receive the KEK, causing the conference to not proceed.

 ##   MDD Attacks